gamesbook/pyprototypr/docs/core_shapes.md

     <td>
     <p>This example shows the shape constructed using the command with all defaults:</p>
     <pre>AutoGrid()</pre>
-    <p>This grid is designed to quickly construct a grid that can act as a "backround"
+    <p>This grid is designed to quickly construct a grid that can act as a "background"
-    reference on which other shapes can be drawn and position.
-Its unlikely to be used for a final drawing!</p>
+    reference on which other shapes can be drawn and positioned.
+Its unlikely to be used as part of a final drawing!</p>
     <p>It has the following properties based on the defaults:
       <ul>
         <li>grid interval of 1cm</li>,